 But the rest of the article is more serious.
 I searched for "immigration" where the slope has been getting more and more slippery for years, and found this:

 2. Decisions that change the immigration or emigration rate could also lead to political power slippery slopes.
 This is true for both international migration and interstate and inter-city migration, and for both actual migration rules and any decision that makes migration more or less appealing.
 Allowing more residential development in a rural area (A), for instance, may lead to more policy changes (B), as migration from urban areas changes the political makeup of the rural area.

 See the articles Electing a New People and Swept Away, By Peter Brimelow and Edwin S. Rubenstein for a discussion of that slippery slope.
 If you're wondering where a potential North American Union might lead, look at some our writings on the European Union.
+Slippery slopes are real.